-Have a structured approach which provides extensive practice using controlled texts.
+Have a structured approach that provides extensive practice using controlled decodable texts.

 This means teaching things in an order that builds on previously learned material.
 You would think that all curricula already do this but if you examine them they do not.